Portuguese literature:

-Portuguese literature, since its medieval beginnings, although minor in size and, at different times, lacking the so-called "great works", makes nonetheless one of the most consistent literary histories in Europe in terms of unity and continuity.
+Portuguese literature, since its medieval beginnings, has one of the most consistent literary histories in Europe in terms of unity and continuity.
 This is the aspect that appeals to the literary historian in me; on many occasions, I have looked at Portuguese literature as a flux of imagery, ideas, genres, and forms.
-I have paid special attention to the continuity of millenarian myths, such as Sebastianism and the Fifth Empire, connecting my two primary areas of specialization, which are early modernity and the modern and contemporary period.
-Certainly, Portuguese Romanticism started not only with Garrett's Camões but also with the deconstruction of Sebastianist myth in Frei Luis de Sousa.
-Later, the same imagery, deeply rooted in cultural history, reappeared even on such occasions as the colonial war (if we consider such books as Manuel Alegre's Jornada de África).
+I have paid special attention to the continuity of millenarian myths, such as Sebastianism and the Fifth Empire, connecting two primary chronological ranges in which I specialise, which are early modernity and the modern and contemporary period.
+Certainly, Portuguese Romanticism started with Garrett's Camões and the deconstruction of Sebastianist myth in Frei Luis de Sousa.
+Later, the same imagery, deeply rooted in cultural history, reappeared even on such occasions as the colonial war (in such books as Manuel Alegre's Jornada de África).
 I have been a very keen researcher of such continuities.

-Overall, this is a major body of academic texts that arguably makes me the most advanced Lusitanist scholar in Poland, standing comparison not only with contemporary colleagues, but also with the historical precedent established by Janina Z. Klave, a professor of the University of Warsaw who launched the foundations of Portuguese and Lusophone studies in Poland along the decades 1970s - 1980s.
-I am proud to say that, as a literary historian, I gave continuity to the work of Janina Z. Klave, including her major book, Historia literatury portugalskiej.
+Overall, the result of all those years of struggle is a major body of academic texts that arguably makes me the most advanced Lusitanist scholar in Poland, outshining not only the contemporary colleagues, but also the historical precedent established by Janina Z. Klave, a professor of the University of Warsaw who launched the foundations of Portuguese and Lusophone studies in Poland along the decades 1970 and 1980.
+As a literary historian, I provided a continuation to the work of Janina Z. Klave, initiated by her major book, Historia literatury portugalskiej.
 Zarys, published in 1985.
-I have also extensively worked on José Saramago, to whom I dedicated the monograph Pokusa pustyni in 2005.
+As already mentioned, I have worked extensively on José Saramago, to whom I dedicated the monograph Pokusa pustyni in 2005 and to whom I returned ten years later with a research project and the publication of a book analysing the writer's "late style".
 Less assiduously, I have written on Fernando Pessoa, publishing several studies as well as introductions to volumes of his poetry in Polish translation.
-I have published on Vergílio Ferreira, Sophia de Mello Breyner, Jorge de Sena, Teolinda Gersão.
-Gonçalo M. Tavares, and others.
-In recent years, my approach to Portuguese texts has been mostly comparative, inscribing them in a larger literary and intellectual history.
-Such an approach may be noticed in my recent books, Imperium i nostalgia as well as Mglawica Pessoa, which serves the target of bringing Portuguese literature closer to Polish references, sensibility, and mental horizon.
-The latter book has been written with the support of the Calouste Gulbenkian Foundation which permitted me to spend the academic year 2016/2017 perfecting this publication narrating the history of Portuguese literature from Romanticism to the newest authors.
+Also, I have published on Vergílio Ferreira, Sophia de Mello Breyner, Jorge de Sena (ex.
+Sangue e leite.
+A transmutação andrógina no Físico prodigioso de Jorge de Sena), Teolinda Gersão (ex.
+No ventre dum cavalo de Troia.
+Espaços da criatividade feminina na escrita de Teolinda Gersão), Gonçalo M. Tavares, and others.

-After the publication of Mglawica Pessoa, I stopped writing in Polish and focused on my long-overdue international career.
-Having closed the cycle of projects related to contemporary Portuguese literature together with my Polish period, I am currently rediscovering early-modern Portuguese literature in its global inscription.
-Early-modern mater played a crucial role in my habilitation book, Terytorium a swiat, and later on, in Imperium i nostalgia.
-In 2017-2018, I considerably developed my competencies in both philology and history of ideas as I spent my Marie-Curie fellowship at the Institute of Renaissance Studies in Tours, where I worked on the idea of recovering Adamic language in the aftermath of maritime discoveries.
-At the present moment, I work on Adamic restitution as an element of utopian thought of early modernity and a factor fostering the birth of transcontinental awareness.
-I am interested in studying Portuguese expansion focusing on the zones of contact and interpenetration of intellectual spheres and imageries, Christianity, and Islam.
+After Mglawica Pessoa, I stopped writing in Polish almost completely, except for some occasional texts, such as an essay on Camões in a commemorative volume dedicated to a Romantic scholar Maria Kalinowska, my former colleague at the University of Warsaw (2025).
+Having closed the cycle of projects related to contemporary Portuguese literature, I rediscovered the early modernity and the global, maritime inscription of Portuguese culture (for example, in an essay published in India, The quest for the knowable and symbolic transgression in Camões' The Lusiads).
+Certainly, the early-modern mater played a crucial role in my old habilitation book, Terytorium a swiat (2003), and later on, also in Imperium i nostalgia (2015).
+Yet in 2017-2018, I had a chance to develop my competencies in both philology and the history of ideas as I spent my Marie-Curie fellowship at the Institute of Renaissance Studies in Tours, where I worked on the idea of recovering Adamic language in the aftermath of maritime discoveries.
+At the present moment, I still work on Adamic restitution as an element of the utopian thought of early modernity and a factor fostering the birth of transcontinental awareness of the Europeans.
+I study Portuguese expansion while focusing on the zones of contact and interpenetration of intellectual spheres and imageries, Christianity, and Islam.
+My new Gulbenkian fellowship in 2024-2025 permitted me to develop a consistent narration on "wholeness", the totalising conception of the world that became the foundation of the colonial era.
+At the same time, I ask the question concerning the transcolonial development of Portuguese culture: the great remodelation of the national mentality, overcoming the period of mourning the death of the Portuguese colonial empire.
+As I see it, this process of deconstruction of colonialism, attacking its early-modern foundations, is much more profound and transformative than the postcolonial "writing back" on symbolic violence.

 selected monographs, papers & chapters